 Cape May Court House is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The population of Cape May Court House is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.86% of adults in Cape May Court House have a bachelor's degree or even advanced degree.
+The citizens of Cape May Court House are very well educated compared to the average community in the nation: 34.86% of adults in Cape May Court House have a bachelor's degree or even advanced degree.

 The per capita income in Cape May Court House in 2010 was $34,215, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $136,860 for a family of four.
 However, Cape May Court House contains both very wealthy and poor people as well.

 Cape May Court House is a somewhat ethnically-diverse town.
 The people who call Cape May Court House home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cape May Court House residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cape May Court House include German, English, Italian, and Polish.

 The most common language spoken in Cape May Court House is English.
 Other important languages spoken here include Polish and Spanish.